 House Majority Whip Tom Emmer spent election night with Trump in Florida, zooming in to the Minnesota Republican Party watch party to cheer on GOP candidates in the state.

-With House leadership elections right around the corner, Emmer’s proximity to Trump — coupled with his help to House Republicans this cycle via his joint fundraising committees and stumping with them across the country in hopes of holding the party’s majority — is sure to set him up for success in the upcoming elections if he wants to get re-elected to his current post or vie again for speakership.
+With House leadership elections right around the corner, Emmer’s proximity to Trump — coupled with his help to House Republicans this cycle via his joint fundraising committees and stumping with them across the country in hopes of holding the party’s majority — is sure to set him up for success in the upcoming elections if he wants to get re-elected to his current post or vie again for the speakership.

 Though Emmer was instrumental in helping Republican House candidates win across the country Tuesday, back home in Minnesota, he had less success in getting candidates in the highest profile races he championed over the finish line.